Code

 library(rmdformats)

-= read.csv(file = "./data/ibtracs.NA.list.v04r00.csv") original_DF
+original_DF = read.csv(file = "./data/ibtracs.NA.list.v04r00.csv")

 head(select(original_DF,1:6))